jrutgeer/ROS2_assorted_docs/ROS2_core/ROS2_Logging.md

 Above hashmap is populated by calls to `rcutils_logging_set_logger_level`.</br>
 Loglevels are typically specified through the command line arguments, which are processed in `rclcpp::init` (see [below](#rclcpp_init)).</br>

-It does the following:
+`rcutils_logging_set_logger_level` does the following:
-- [Check](https://github.com/ros2/rcutils/blob/1db1f16a49378f4693b74296449ee920ff53cffe/src/logging.c#L980) that the log level is in the range `[0, # loglevels]`,
+- [Check](https://github.com/ros2/rcutils/blob/1db1f16a49378f4693b74296449ee920ff53cffe/src/logging.c#L980) that the log level is in the range `[0, number of loglevels]`,
 - [Get](https://github.com/ros2/rcutils/blob/1db1f16a49378f4693b74296449ee920ff53cffe/src/logging.c#L985) the corresponding string,
 - [Check](https://github.com/ros2/rcutils/blob/1db1f16a49378f4693b74296449ee920ff53cffe/src/logging.c#L993) if an entry exist in the hashmap for that logger name,
-- If so: remove it, and iterate over the hash map to see if there are cached values for child loggers (i.e. not manually set) that also should be removed,
+- If so: remove it, and iterate over the hash map to see if there are cached values for child loggers (i.e. not manually set) that also should be removed.
+Cached values are an [optimization that currently is disabled](https://github.com/ros2/rcutils/blob/1db1f16a49378f4693b74296449ee920ff53cffe/src/logging.c#L946-L959).
 - Finally [add the new key](https://github.com/ros2/rcutils/blob/1db1f16a49378f4693b74296449ee920ff53cffe/src/logging.c#L1052-L1057) or change the [default loglevel](https://github.com/ros2/rcutils/blob/1db1f16a49378f4693b74296449ee920ff53cffe/src/logging.c#L1059-L1062).

 </br>